History of the St Helens Church Building

 Patron.
 Lord Middleton then became Patron of the whole church in 1787,

 Aerial View taken in 1926

-The Parish Registers do not begin until 1570 but it is obvious that some leaves must be missing as the statement on the flyleaf quotes 1558.
+The Parish Registers (now archived) do not begin until 1570 but it is obvious that some leaves must be missing as the statement on the flyleaf quotes 1558.
 The Register is of parchment and on the flyleaf is written:

 "In this booke, is contayned the names of those that have been maride, babtissed and buried from the firste year of the reigne of the Queenes moste excellent Majestie Elizabethe, by the grace of God of England and France.
 The Queene, defender of the faythe, etc. untyll this present, beinge the fortythe of her graces Raigne and the year of our lord god 1598" - - Nicholas Hallam, Thomas Slacke Rectors